Our continued commitment to providing safe access to health care

 - Pregnancy prevention

 How can I schedule a visit with a Gender Affirming Care team member?

 What is the process for initiating hormone therapy at UHS?

 - Obtain a letter of support from a licensed mental health provider (see below).
 Mental health providers are able to provide letters of support after gathering psychosocial information related to your gender identity and providing informed consent about the effects and outcomes of hormone therapy.
 See question below for information about how to obtain this letter of support.
-Trans Care Team Social Worker Diana Parrish will review the letter within 2 business days of receipt to confirm that it meets WPATH Standards of Care, and will notify you and your mental health provider directly as soon as this process is complete.
+Any of our UHS Clinical Social Workers can review the letter within 2 business days of receipt to confirm that it meets WPATH Standards of Care, and will notify you and your mental health provider directly as soon as this process is complete.
 The letter of support should be received by UHS before your second appointment.

-- Schedule a first appointment with a Trans Care Team clinician.
+- Schedule a first appointment with a Gender Affirming Care clinician.
 During this first appointment, you will discuss your medical history and transition goals.